WARNING! WARNING! (age 21+ Cannabis)

 Obviously, my regret would be based on what I’ve written so far, losing contact with said family members.
 The plot thickens.
 My last contact with a nephew didn’t go that well.
 Have you ever told someone: F U – Stay out of my life?
 If you have then you know based on experience that something like this happening isn’t good.
 This happened around the same time period as when I last spoke or saw my brothers that I previously mentioned.
 I was busy back then.

 Smoking cannabis is one thing, but drinking uncontrollably and doing drugs while doing weed can be fatal to one’s life.
-Going in the wrong direction can turn a small amount of regrets into a huge crop.
+Going in the wrong direction can turn a small number of regrets into a huge crop.
 At times it seems like it never stops spinning.
 One gets used to the turmoil.
 I regret I didn’t come to peace with myself sooner.
 You know…being comfortable in one’s own skin.
 It did take a lot of work, but the results were worth it.

 Can regrets lead to winning?
 One can lead to the other but only when we take action to do something about it.